CreamyG31337/LLM-Micro-Cap-trading-bot/docs/performance_tracking_explained.md

 **A:** For YOUR return (NAV-based), yes - cash sitting uninvested dilutes the fund's growth.
 For the GRAPH (stock performance), no - it only tracks the stocks that were actually purchased.

 ### Q: How do I know my numbers are correct?
-**A:** Check the logs (Admin page) for any "NAV FALLBACK" warnings.
-If you see those, it means the system had to estimate NAV for some contributions due to missing data.
+**A:** Check the logs (Admin page).
+The system now strictly tracks "Uninvested Cash" at every calculation step to ensure no dollar is left behind.

 ---